Preface

 Secular Ruler she was

 She had supported Saivaits to which sect she belonged and in the same spirit she supported Christianity and Islam.
 During her tenure as ruler, a road was built across the country, and the old highways were relayed, new trees planted, and ponds and wells were dug, while the old ones were renovated.
-The facilities for the highway traveler were improved.
+The facilities for highway travelers were improved.
 These welfare measures for the subjects were part of her good governance.
 Today, the roads in many small towns in the southern part of the Madurai province are known by the name ‘Mangalammala Salai’.

 Contribution for Temple works

 Even today we also see her contributions in some of the Saiva temples as a symbol of her act of good governance.
 The Nagaraa mandapam in front of the Madurai Meenakshi Sundareswarar Temple was built by Mangamma.
 The nagaraa (drum) was placed on the top of this monumental mandapam.
 During all the five times when the prayers were offered to the deities at the temple, the drum will be played to inform about the puja to the deity.
-In the pillar of the south-east corner of the mandapam, the statues of Queen Mangamma and her grandson Vijayaranga Sokkanathar is found.
+In the pillar of the southeast corner of the mandapam, the statues of Queen Mangamma and her grandson Vijayaranga Sokkanathar are found.

 Mangamma’s inscription in Vallanandapuram